hortonworks/registry/common-auth/SECURITY.md

    `google-chrome --auth-server-whitelist="*web-service-hostname" --auth-negotiate-delegate-whitelist="*web-service-hostname"`
 3. IE: Configure trusted websites to include "web-service-hostname" and allow negotiation for that website

 **Caution**: In AD MIT Kerberos setup, the key size is bigger than the default UI jetty server request header size.
-If using that, make sure you set header buffer bytes to 65536
+If using MIT Kerberos with jettty server, make sure you set HTTP header buffer bytes to 65536